So, you are thinking of breeding your mare?

 Breeding a foal is not cheap and you should decide upon your budget.
 Ask yourself how much have you got to spend on the stud fee?
 What are the keep costs likely to be?
 What other costs are likely to be incurred such as vet's bills, transportation costs and so on?

 The stallion of your choice will be offered for natural covering or artificial insemination (AI).
 Studs that accept mares in for breeding will normally ask that your mare be swabbed for Contagious Equine Metritis (CEM) but they may also ask that she be tested clear of Equine Viral Arteritis (EVA).
 You also need to know what terms apply with regards to stud fees and pregnancy and whether a live foal guarantee is offered.
 As with all things, this advice is open to interpretation.
-But, if you do nothing else as you embark on producing your first foal, do bare in mind his future.
-Fast forward four years - you want to make sure that your three year old is a horse that is valued be it by you or someone else.
+But, if you do nothing else as you embark on producing your first healthy foal, do bear in mind his future.
+Fast forward four years, you want to make sure that your three-year-old is a horse that is valued be it by you or someone else and does not become part of the unwanted horses' problem.